 I know corruption, indeed, all nations have kissed that serpent.
 But what festers now in the White House isn’t scandal, nor politics, nor left versus right.
 It is rot.
 Old‑testament rot.
 Rot that blackens whatever it touches.

-America once boasted of moral character, as if character were something you could laminate and carry in a breast pocket.
-I remember the hush before MLK spoke, the way your cities hummed like vast orchestras.
-And I remember Elvis and the blues spilling from roadside speakers, from backroom bars and half-lit juke joints that hadn’t yet forgotten where the sorrow came from.
-There was grit in your music, truth in every broken chord.
+I remember the hush before MLK spoke, the way your cities hummed like expectant orchestras.
+And I remember Elvis and the blues spilling from roadside speakers, from back-street bars and dimly-lit juke joints that still remembered where their sorrow came from.
+There was grit in your music and truth in every chord.
 Even in your noise, there was meaning, a kind of prayer set to rhythm and rust.

 Christians, supposedly.

-Men who once brayed about protecting children now circling their golden calf: a man who winked at predators, boasted of trespassing women’s bodies, and lounged arm‑in‑arm with the filth of the age.
 Tell me, good old “Yoo Ess of Ay” has your God gone walkabout?
 Or did you trade Him for a red cap and a lie big enough to swallow your shame?
-I read some of the Epstein messages.
-Enough shadows to form a gallows!
-No, there’s no single smoking gun, only a field of them, rusted, spent, surrounding the same two names like a murder scene that never ends.
+I read some of the ‘Epstein messages’.
+Enough shadows to form a gallows but no single smoking gun.
+I see only a field of them, rusted, spent, surrounding two names like a never-ending murder scene.

 ‘cywilydd’ –

 shame so deep it dampens the air.
 I speak these words not as foe, but as a man raised on your giants, the righteous fire of Baldwin, the thunder-fists of Ali, Rosa’s unshakable spine, Maya’s truths wrapped in velvet flame, from Billie to Nina, and so many others who sang of the strangest of fruit.
 Obama’s tempered voice, hope forged into eloquence.
-I carry their words in my marrow, their courage in my jaw.
+I carry their words in my marrow, their courage and grit in my jaw.
 So, I do not rage for hatred’s sake.
 I rage because I believed you.
 Because they made me believe you.
-But I’m just an insignificant Afro-Welshman, a poet with mud on his boots, speech roughened by rain, rugby and song.
+But I’m just an insignificant Afro-German Welshman, a poet with mud on his boots, speech roughened by rain, rugby and song.

 Still, I know this much: any country that forgets its children forfeits the right to call itself good.